Aerial tramway: Urban transport

 While typically used for ski resorts, aerial tramways have come into use in the urban environment.
-The 1976 Roosevelt Island Tramway in New York City, the 2022 Rakavlit cable car in Haifa, Israel and the 2006 Portland Aerial Tram are examples where this technology has been successfully adapted for public transport.
+The 1976 Roosevelt Island Tramway in New York City, the 2004 Line K of the Metrocable system in Medellin, Colombia, Mi Teleférico cable-car system in La Paz, Bolivia, comprising 10 lines, the 2022 Rakavlit cable car in Haifa, Israel and the 2006 Portland Aerial Tram are examples where this technology has been successfully adapted for public transport.

 Telpherage

 The telpherage concept was first publicised in 1883 and several experimental lines were constructed.
 It was designed to compete not with railways, but with horses and carts.

 The first commercial telpherage line was in Glynde, which is in Sussex, England.
 It was built to connect a newly opened clay pit to the local railway station and opened in 1885.

 Double deckers

 There are aerial tramways with double deck cabins.
 The Vanoise Express cable car carries 200 people in each cabin at a height of 380 m over the Ponturin gorge in France.
 The Shinhotaka Ropeway carries 121 people in each cabin at Mount Hotaka in Japan.
 The CabriO cable car to the summit of the Stanserhorn in Switzerland carries 60 persons, with the upper floor accommodating 30 people in the open air.